Those are hard numbers for sellers to ignore—which is why more sellers, especially dropshippers, are scrambling for a piece of the ecommerce pie.

 - Public selling.
 If a wholesale supplier offers goods to the public, that’s a red flag.
 Legitimate wholesale prices require business identification.

-If you’re just starting your dropshipping journey and want a little extra help, consider Oberlo.
-This free app syncs with your Shopify account, meaning you can add products directly to your store.
+If you’re just starting your dropshipping journey and want a little extra help, consider a dropshipping app.
+An app syncs with your Shopify account, meaning you can add products directly to your store.
 Dropshipping avoids the stress of packaging, shipping, and managing inventory.

 “There are many ways to discover wholesale suppliers, but leveraging resources such as Alibaba that have a verified supplier program in place helps to ensure you are connecting with a trusted business.
 When possible, I also encourage in-person supplier discovery at trade shows, such as ASD Market Week, designed specifically to connect wholesalers to businesses.”